LordNiggle/NigglesHell/README.md

 ### New Content

 Added the **Petal Salve**.
-It costs 4 petals and 1 cooked red cap while healing 15 HP with no tech requirements.
+It costs 4 petals and 1 rock while healing 15 HP with no tech requirements.

 Added the **Improvised Glaive**.
 Crafted at the Alchemy Engine in the Fight tab, it costs a boomerang, 2 bone shards, and a rope.
 It deals 75 damage a hit with 20 uses, and moves much faster than a normal boomerang.